medusa-systems/DataSource/README.md

 ## At a Glance
 It is a class template, DataSource\<T\>, where T is the type of data items being passed from one object to another.
 An object that needs to participate in a data pipeline should inherit from a specialized class (e.g. DataSource\<float\>) and so become a "data source".
 Then it gets the exclusive write access to the buffer, whereas any other object may register as a reader.
-The buffer is supposed to be operated in a loop, where a writing session is followed by reading sessions, one for each reader; this scheduling is the responsibility of the calling functions.
+The buffer is supposed to be operated in a loop, where in each cycle a writing session is followed by reading sessions, one for each reader.
+This scheduling is the responsibility of the calling functions.

 ## The Manual
-All the details about gaining access, querying for free and occupied space, reading, writing, releasing space, and about the possible exceptions are explained in the file DataSourceUsage.txt.
+Full instructions on gaining access, querying for free and occupied space, reading, writing, releasing space, and catching the exceptions are given in the file **DataSourceUsage.txt**.

 ## How to Incorporate it
 Practically, using this solution entails adding three files to one's application